The process of making Azeri specialities dolma and flatbreads (lavash, katyrma, jupka, yufka) are inscribed in UNESCO’s Representative List of the Intangible Cultural Heritage of Humanity.

 We sampled the lyulya kebab (minced lamb kebab), badymjan kebab (aubergine kebab), gabyrga kebab (lamb rib kebab) and the kartof kebab (potato kebab).
 A word of caution for vegetarians: a lot many kebabs are basted with animal fat, including the vegetable kebabs.
 In fact, the potato kebab is a favourite because of the flavour of the animal fat.

 I didn’t pay much attention to the saj ichi when it was placed on the dining table on our last night in Azerbaijan.
-There were a lot many people around, conversation was flowing and photographs were being clicked.
+There were a lot many people around, the conversation was flowing and photographs were being clicked.
 All I knew was that I had the chicken version that had mushrooms so I picked at the food, being severely allergic to mushroom.
 Imagine my surprise when I was told that traditionally, saj ichi is made of sheep organs (gulp) and vegetables.
 Saj is the iron pan in which the meat and vegetables are cooked and served.
 It kind of grossed me out a bit, a very la haggis!
 (More about my haggis saga on Culinary delights of Scotland #1 / #2)

 Stuff I want to eat the next time I am in Azerbaijan